arvmrt/terraform/kubernetes/README.md

-Terraform Install on Kubernetes Cluster.
+# Terraform Install on Kubernetes Cluster